New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Carolina is 3-4 against the spread and 3-4 overall in games when it scores more than 20.3 points.

-- In games that Carolina piles up over 331.7 yards, the team is 5-2 against the spread and 5-2 overall.
+- When Carolina picks up more than 331.7 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Panthers have turned the ball over 25 times this season, five more turnovers than the Saints have forced (20).
+- This year the Panthers have turned the ball over 25 times, five more than the Saints' takeaways (20).

 Home and road insights

-- New Orleans has two wins against the spread, and is 2-5 overall, at home this year.
+- At home this season, New Orleans has two wins against the spread and is 2-5 overall.

+- At home, as 7-point favorites or more, the Saints are winless ATS (0-1).

-- This season, in seven games at home, New Orleans has gone over the total three times.
+- This season, New Orleans has hit the over in three of seven home games.

-- Carolina is 3-4 overall, and 3-4 against the spread, away from home.
+- On the road, Carolina is 3-4 against the spread, and 3-4 overall.

-- The Panthers are unbeaten ATS (1-0) away from home as 7.5-point underdogs or more.
+- On the road, the Panthers are unbeaten ATS (1-0) as 7-point underdogs or more.

-- This season, in seven road games, Carolina has gone over the total four times.
+- This year, in four of seven road games Carolina has gone over the total.

 Powered by Data Skrive.